azam739/PakGrocery/README.md

 # PakGrocery
+Add files via upload
-PakGrocery is a online marketplace.
+PakGrocery is an online Grocery marketplace.
+This is a complete, Professional, Responsive Website.

+Using Language:
+HTML
+CSS
+CSS3
+JS
+Jquery